 The beauty of this technique is that students are layering color.
 They are able to do this by combining a drawing technique with painting and color blending.
 They work on keeping a sense of light while keeping a strong focus on composition.

-Islamic arabesque elements featured in student work The next thing students should do is put the plastic plate through the printing press using damp BFK paper with sizing thoroughly rinsed out so the paper does not stick to the plate.
+The next thing students should do is put the plastic plate through the printing press using damp BFK paper with sizing thoroughly rinsed out so the paper does not stick to the plate.
 The first print they pull out is very strong in value.
 The following prints are essentially very light ghosts.
 Usually, students can produce prints in 40 to 60 minutes.

 This activity can span three to four days.
 In that time, your students will have broadened their worldview of art and produced a quality monoprint that connects their ideas and imagery with what they learned from their introduction to Islamic art.